romilbert/samformer/README.md

 - Feature permutation invariance, eliminating the need for positional encoding, commonly applied before the attention layer;
 - Reduced time and memory complexity as $D \leq L$ in most of the real-world datasets.

 💡 **Reversible Instance Normalization (RevIN).** The resulting network is equipped with [RevIN](https://openreview.net/pdf?id=cGDAkQo1C0p), a two-step normalization scheme to handle the shift between the training and testing time series.
-The official implementation of RevIN is available [here](https://github.com/ts-kim/RevIN).

 💡 **Sharpness-Aware Minimization (SAM).** As suggested by our empirical and theoretical analysis, we optimize the model with [SAM](https://openreview.net/pdf?id=6Tm1mposlrM) to make it converge towards flatter minima, hence improving its generalization capacity.
-The official implementation of SAM is available [here](https://github.com/google-research/sam).

 SAMformer uniquely combines all these components in a lightweight implementation with very few hyperparameters.
 We display below the resulting architecture.